I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/fwpsk/nf-fwpsk-fwpsinjectionhandlecreate0.md

 ---
-UID: NF.fwpsk.FwpsInjectionHandleCreate0
+UID: NF:fwpsk.FwpsInjectionHandleCreate0
 title: FwpsInjectionHandleCreate0 function
 author: windows-driver-content
 description: The FwpsInjectionHandleCreate0 function creates a handle that can be used by packet injection functions to inject packet or stream data into the TCP/IP network stack and by the FwpsQueryPacketInjectionState0 function to query the packet injection state.Note  FwpsInjectionHandleCreate0 is a specific version of FwpsInjectionHandleCreate.
 See WFP Version-Independent Names and Targeting Specific Versions of Windows for more information.
 old-location: netvista\fwpsinjectionhandlecreate0.htm
-old-project: NetVista
+old-project: netvista
 ms.assetid: 61cee8ef-1070-46d4-a541-94a9f09b593b
 ms.author: windowsdriverdev
-ms.date: 12/14/2017
+ms.date: 1/8/2018
 ms.keywords: FwpsInjectionHandleCreate0
 ms.prod: windows-hardware
 ms.technology: windows-devices